diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/3rd/bill.md

 they use their cricket bat to great effect for attack, defense, and launching spherical objects.

-their melee is relatively bad, but they are a fast runner and have good HP, DEF, and CON.
+their melee is bad, but they are a fast runner and have good HP, DEF, and CON.

 ### epiphany